NET WORTH: Unknown

 FUNDING AREAS: Impact Investing, Social Enterprise & Entrepreneurship

-OVERVIEW: Silicon Valley entrepreneur veterans Karl Kleissner and his wife, Lisa, cofounded KL Felicitas Foundation, which focuses on a variety of support services and tools to help scale impact enterprises and educate and empower impact investors.
+OVERVIEW: Silicon Valley entrepreneur veterans Karl Kleissner and his wife, Lisa, co-founded KL Felicitas Foundation, which supplies a variety of support services and tools to help scale impact enterprises and educate and empower impact investors.
 The foundation makes grants as part of its overall impact investing strategy.
 The foundation has a strong web presence, but does not accept unsolicited proposals.

 BACKGROUND: Born in Austria, Karl "Charly" Kleissner earned his M.S. and Ph.D. in computer science from the University of Technology, Vienna.
 Kleissner has held executive and senior engineering management positions at Ariba Inc., RightPoint, NeXT Software Inc., Digital Equipment Corp. and Hewlett-Packard.
 Kleissner is an impact investor behind such companies as Toniic.

 Supporting social entrepreneurship is an important part of the KL Felicitas Foundation's investment portfolio.
 Apart from investing directly in social enterprises, the charity also "supports organizations and initiatives that build the capacity and business acumen of social entrepreneurs."
-Current work includes support of Dasra Social-Impact in Mumbai, Global Social Benefit Incubator at University of Santa Clara, and Investment Ready Program in Central and Eastern Europe.
+Past grantees include Dasra Social-Impact in Mumbai, Global Social Benefit Incubator at University of Santa Clara, and Investment Ready Program in Central and Eastern Europe.

-KL Felicitas Foundation has also supported places like Triskeles Foundation, whose mission is to create a "conscious and sustainable world through engaged philanthropy"; MA'O Organic Farms, "a Hawaiian social enterprise growing organic food and young leaders working for a sustainable Hawaii" (Lisa grew up in Hawaii); and Grassroots Business Fund in Washington D.C., which helps businesses in Africa, Asia, and Latin America.
+KL Felicitas Foundation has also supported organizations like Triskeles Foundation, who seeks to create a "conscious and sustainable world through engaged philanthropy"; MA'O Organic Farms, "a Hawaiian social enterprise growing organic food and young leaders working for a sustainable Hawaii" (Lisa grew up in Hawaii); and Grassroots Business Fund in Washington D.C., which helps businesses in Africa, Asia, and Latin America.

-LOOKING FORWARD: Expect Kleissner and Lisa to stay laser-focused on impact investing.
+LOOKING FORWARD: Expect Kleissner and Lisa to continue to prioritize impact investing.